ink430/earthworm-polyethylene-microplastics-data/README.md

 ## Data availability

-The processed data supporting the findings of this study are available in this repository.
-Raw 16S rRNA gene sequencing data are deposited in the NCBI Sequence Read Archive (SRA).
+The supporting data are available in this GitHub repository.
+The raw 16S rRNA gene amplicon sequencing data have been submitted to the NCBI Sequence Read Archive (SRA) under BioProject accession number [PRJNA1530731](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1530731).